jasonhsu1975/docs/fru-manager/fru-manager.md

 ### FRU parser part

 FRU parser part is the sub-part of FRU manager package.
-The main responsibility of FRU parser part are:
+The main responsibilities of FRU parser part are:
-- Read the FRU EEPROM device to parse the FRU data
+- Reading the FRU EEPROM device to parse the FRU data
-- Handle the D-Bus request for "Updating the MultiRecord Info - Record fields" request (**note 1**)
+- Handling the D-Bus request for "Updating the MultiRecord Info - Record fields" request (**note 1**)

-When the FRU parser part is stared, it will:
+When the FRU parser part is started, it will:
-- Firstly, read the FRU EEPROM device and parse the supported data.
+- Read the FRU EEPROM device and parse the supported data.
-- Secondly, if the parser processing is:
+- If the parser processing is:
   - Completed: Request **FRU manager part** to update the data for D-Bus interface
   - **NOT** completed (bad FRU EEPROM image (**note 2**)), return the **FAILED** status and stop handling any request.
-- Finally, enter the main loop to handle the income request
+- Enter the main loop to handle the income requests

 #### D-Bus supported methods implementation